-^{17.} Milly Witkop-Rocker (1877-1955), anarcho-syndicalist and feminist.
+17. Milly Witkop-Rocker (1877-1955), anarcho-syndicalist and feminist.
 Born into a Jewish family in Ukraine, she moved to London as a young woman, where she worked as a weaver.
 There, she met Rudolf Rocker, who became her life companion.
 They became involved in editing the Yiddish anarchist newspaper Arbayter Fraynd (Friend of the Worker) and the magazine Germinal.
 In 1918, she moved to Berlin and became a member of the FAUD, where she tried to set up a women's organization.
 From 1933, she lived with Rudolf Rocker in the United States.

-^{18.} Erich Mühsam (1878-1934), German writer, playwright and anarchist.
+18. Erich Mühsam (1878-1934), German writer, playwright and anarchist.
 In 1908, together with Gustav Landauer, Martin Buber and Margarethe Faas-Hardegger, he founded the Sozialistischer Bund (Socialist League), a federation of anarchist groups organized on the principles of voluntary association, decentralization and autonomy.
 In 1911, he founded the anarcho-communist and anti-militarist publication Kain.
 He was one of the leaders of the Bavarian Soviet Republic, and was arrested and sentenced to prison after the Weimar Republic troops crushed the rebellion.
 In 1926, he founded the newspaper Fanal (Flare), in which he criticized the rise of the extreme right, nationalism and anti-Semitism in German society.
 In 1933, after the burning of the Reichstag, he was arrested and placed on the list of 'subversive Jews' wanted by the Nazis.
 He was murdered in Oranienburg camp in 1934.

-^{19.} Zenzl Mühsam (1884-1962), socialist activist, participated in the Bavarian Soviet Republic.
+19. Zenzl Mühsam (1884-1962), socialist activist, participated in the Bavarian Soviet Republic.
 She fled Germany in 1934.
 After Erich Mühsam's death, she moved to the Soviet Union, hoping to receive support from the Soviet authorities, only to be arrested and imprisoned for 13 years.
 After her release, she returned to Germany (GDR), where she became involved in the posthumous publication of her husband's work.

 three months.
 Those six months have remained forever in my memory.
 I lived in great poverty, but that was not because I had no work permit.
 There simply were no jobs.
 Most of my German comrades were also unemployed.
 Only once did I secretly manage to get a night's work in a Jewish bakery on Grenadierstrasse.
-I got it because I was a specialist in challa20 weaving.
+I got it because I was a specialist in challa weaving.
 Of course, the baker took advantage of the situation by paying me less.

 But spiritually and intellectually, I lived in an anarchist, interesting and stimulating atmosphere.
 I was often the guest of German comrades, who always showed me solidarity and friendship.
 I was particularly touched when Rudolf Rocker offered me 50 pesetas, which he had just received from Latin America.
 He had no other money with him at the time and was just preparing for a trip to Holland.
-There, he was going to give a speech at the unveiling of a monument to Ferdinand Domela Niewenhuis21, a leading Dutch anarchist, Rudolf Rocker and Millie Witkop who was also his personal friend.
+There, he was going to give a speech at the unveiling of a monument to Ferdinand Domela Niewenhuis, a leading Dutch anarchist, Rudolf Rocker and Millie Witkop who was also his personal friend.

 The Netherlands did not take part in the First World War.
 So, in those times of general economic crisis, the situation in the country was somewhat better than in defeated Germany.
-Rocker then promised me that he would discuss country.
-After a period in Berlin, he moved to France and published several texts on anarchism and the Bolshevik repression of libertarians.
-His best-known work is La révolution inconnue, published in 1947, two years after his death (see note 2 above).
+Rocker then promised me that he would discuss with the Dutch comrades the possibility of me going there and getting a job in my trade as a baker.